DaoFuying/RepliChrom/README.md

 **Acknowledgements**

 This work was supported by the National Nature Scientific Foundation of China (82130112) and China Postdoctoral Science Foundation (2023TQ0047, GZC20230380).
-This research is also supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 1 (RT5/22) awarded to M.J.F.
+This research is also supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 1 Thematic (RT5/22) awarded to M.J.F.
 (PI).
 This research is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship awarded to FYD.